 European dryers are 23 1/2 inches.
 These can all be stacked with a washer.

 Both gas and electric models are available.

-We are now offering the premium Speed Queen brand of washer and dryer, available in both stacked or stand alone.
+We are now offering the premium commercial grade Speed Queen brand of washer and dryer, as well as the famous Whirlpool brand.

 In Sink Waste Disposers

 Many people moving overseas opt for these food waste disposal units, although it’s not an absolute must.
 If there’s room in your budget for these, it can make kitchen cleanup a lot easier.
 Food scraps and the like go straight down the drain.

 A waste disposer fits in your standard kitchen sink drain, and must be installed by a professional plumber.